SebastianBoehler/python_livestream/README.md

 The helper module `tts/chatterbox.py` automatically splits long text into 300 character chunks so Chatterbox can synthesize lengthy news scripts.
+The `generate` function sets up the model on demand, so you only need to pass the text lines and an output path.

 TTS generation happens in a background thread so the livestream never pauses while new audio is prepared.